Rurutia1027/Hands-on-Lab.FluxCD-Consul-SpringBoot/README.md

 - Portable local Kubernetes environment using Kind
 - Remote Git repo → Flux detects changes → CronJob syncs → Consul KV → Spring Boot app
 - Hands-on, minimal setup, theory & practice combined
-> Note: Flux CRDs (GitRepository, Kustomization, HelmRelease) are a separate operational path for GitOps management of Kubernentes resources.
+> Note: Flux CRDs (GitRepository, Kustomization, HelmRelease) are a separate operational path for GitOps management of Kubernetes resources.
 This repo does not explore that branch in detail--another repo will cover it.

 ## Diagram Flow
 ```mermaid